 - TOEFL score of 61 iBT (500 PBT) to enroll in the Center for English Language and Culture for International Students (CELCIS) and regular academic classes concurrently.

 - Exceptions can only be made with prior approval from the WMU Haenicke Institute for Global Education.

 Review the specifics of English language requirements for Exchange at WMU.

 Tuition and Fees

 Western Michigan University exchange agreements provide for 12 to 15 credit hours per student per semester at the undergraduate level or 6 to 9 credit hours per student per semester at the graduate level.
 Should your students wish to take more than this number of credits, they will pay non-resident tuition cost per credit.

 There are certain standard WMU registration fees that are automatically assessed to all students, including exchange students.
 Although these fees will appear on your student’s initial invoice, they will be removed early in the semester based on our exchange agreement.
 Read more about exchange tuition and fees.

 Exchange at WMU students are required to live on campus.
 Students should apply online for campus housing as soon as they have been accepted to Western Michigan University and have received their Bronco NetID and password.

 Please visit the WMU Residence Life site to apply for on-campus housing.
-Students may wish to read more about the residential neighborhoods before submitting their application.
+Students may wish to read more about the Living Learning Communities and the residential neighborhoods before submitting their application.

 WMU's residence halls are home to nearly 5,000 students who enjoy the friendships, living-learning focus, and diversity of campus life.
 Residents can take advantage of hall activities, leadership opportunities, high-speed Internet, staff available 24 hours a day, close proximity to the dining halls, and many other campus conveniences designed to support busy college students.